semihM/project_smok/README.md

          <code>bind k "show_menu Menu"</code>

-       + Open up the menu in-game by pressing the key bound in the previous step and use number keys to go throught the categorized sub-menus
+       + Open up the menu in-game by pressing the key bound in the previous step and use number keys to go through the categorized sub-menus

        + **Example:** To make your character say a randomline originated by them, use the following key sequence: **k 6 4 1 1 1**